shrimpie/myhomepage/README.md

 * Nunjucks (template)
 * Gulp.js (automation)
 * Jasmine (testing)
+* Bootstrap (css)
 * ..

 Above lists are to be updated whenever I come up with something interesting.

+PS: This thing will be finally deployed to Heroku.